The way in which you can apply will depend upon the nature of help that you need.

 Your application will consist of a face-to-face interview, during which you will be asked details about your personal and household circumstances.
 However, no matter what type of application is being made, it is important that you give as much detail and information to support your claim and help us understand the nature of your situation.

-We will give you advice about other support services that might be available to you, such as the Citizens Advice Bureau and debt advice agencies, along with other sources of financial help that may be available.
+We will give you advice about other support services that might be available to you, such as the Citizens Advice and debt advice agencies, along with other sources of financial help that may be available.